What We Do

 Important STEM OPT Training Plan Information!

-The Department of Homeland Security (DHS) has published new rules (March 2016) regarding the STEM (science, technology, engineering and math) Optional Practical Training (OPT) extension benefit for F-1 students.
-This new rule is effective on May 10, 2016 for all applications submitted to USCIS on or after that date.
-Under the new rule, employers are required to complete a Training Plan (Form I-983) at the start of the employment card application process to establish expected outcomes and learning objectives during the training program.
+The Department of Homeland Security (DHS) published rules (March 2016) regarding the STEM (science, technology, engineering and math) Optional Practical Training (OPT) extension benefit for F-1 students.
+This new rule took effect on May 10, 2016 for all applications submitted to USCIS on or after that date.
+Under the rule, employers are required to complete a Training Plan (Form I-983) at the start of the employment card application process to establish expected outcomes and learning objectives during the training program.